 How to Immigrate to Canada as an International Pharmacist?

-For foreign-trained pharmacists, Canada offers multiple immigration options:
+For foreign-trained pharmacists, Canada offers two main immigration options:

 Express Entry System